 INMED offers hybrid courses on topics of international medicine and public health.
 Each hybrid course is a blend of face-to-face instruction with online learning and is accredited for Continuing Medical Education (CME).

 INMED currently offers two hybrid courses, the International Medicine & Public Health Intensive Hybrid Course and the International Public Health Intensive Hybrid Course.

 Completion of the respective Hybrid Course is an important qualification towards earning the INMED International Medicine & Public Health Diploma or the INMED International Public Health Diploma.

 INMED offers a growing series of self-paced courses on topics of international health.
 Participants may complete these courses online over a period of up to 90 days.
 Each course is accredited for Continuing Medical Education (CME).
-Is the CME track right for you?
 Learn more about the self-paced courses.

 Some one million babies die each year from birth asphyxia (inability to breathe immediately after delivery), chiefly in resource-limited locations.
 Helping Babies Breathe (HBB) is an evidence-based educational program to teach neonatal resuscitation techniques in such settings.
 It was developed on the premise that assessment at birth and simple newborn care can save many lives.

 The HBB curriculum is designed to be used as part of a coordinated educational approach to early neonatal care and can be effectively combined with other curricula.
 It can be locally taught to birth attendants in diverse venues and locations.
 HBB focuses on practices that all persons who care for babies at birth can learn to care for healthy babies and/or assist babies who do not breathe on their own.
 This one day Master Trainer/facilitator class is for those seeking to implement the Helping Babies Breathe program in conjunction with local, regional and national health initiatives in resource limited settings.